katersonnbert/gitnotes/GoLang.md

 - Go has no pointer arithmetic
 (find out more about pointer arithmetic [here](https://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/pointer.html)).
 - `*T` is of type pointer to a value of type `T`, e.g. `var p *int`
-- The `&` operator generates a pointer to its corresponding variable: [xxx] how is & called in this context
+- The `&` operator generates a pointer to its corresponding variable (it returns the memory address of the variable):

         var p *int
         i := 42
-        p = &i
+        p = &i // &i returns *int in this case

     or